-Changing face of the reprographic industry
+Changing the face of the reprographic industry

 Gone are the days when the definition of reprography was merely limited to the reproduction of graphics through mechanical and electrical techniques like photography and xerography.
-Today’s reprography industry has gone way beyond with contemporary technology and latest techniques dominating the present market and deciding the course of future.
+Today’s reprography industry has gone way beyond contemporary technology and the latest techniques dominating the present market and deciding the course of the future.
 In general, reprography is commonly used in catalogues, archives and architectural, engineering, and construction verticals.
 Though with time its emulation is growing, the reprography industry still forms a minor part of the entire pool of American businesses with only 3,000 firms operating and serving predominantly the large and wide format needs of various industries described above.

 Some of the key techniques used by this format are diazo (blue line), electrostatic (xerographic), photographic, laser, and inkjet.
 However, with the changing times, the reprographic businesses have started to witness several changing trends as described below: